MTaylor-tech/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-1.Window/Global Object Binding - Invoked in a global scope, `this` refers to the window or console.
+a.Window/Global Object Binding - Invoked in a global scope, `this` refers to the window or console.
 (Important to remember for arrow functions, because `this` also refers to the window in these functions.)

-2.Implicit Binding - When used within a function called using dot notation `this` refers to the object that precedes the dot.
+b.Implicit Binding - When used within a function called using dot notation `this` refers to the object that precedes the dot.

-3.New binding - When used within an object property or method, `this` refers to the instance of that object in which it is invoked.
+c.New binding - When used within an object property or method, `this` refers to the instance of that object in which it is invoked.

-4.Explicit binding - When using `.call()` and `.apply()` methods, `this` is explicitly defined within the parentheses and linked to the object passed to the `call` or `apply` method.
+d.Explicit binding - When using `.call()` and `.apply()` methods, `this` is explicitly defined within the parentheses and linked to the object passed to the `call` or `apply` method.